haoranzhang929/sp404-sample-converter/README.md

 - [English](README.md)
 - [中文](README_zh.md)

+## Supported Platforms

+Currently, the SP-404 MK2 Sample Converter is available for **macOS** only.
+Support for other operating systems is a work in progress.
+I plan to release versions for Windows and Linux in the future.
+Stay tuned for updates!

 ## Overview

 If you've encountered `Unsupported File` errors when importing loops and samples into your SP-404 MK2, this app is here to help.